4 Tips for Attracting American Goldfinches to your Yard – Guaranteed

 Source: Wikipedia Commons

 In the spring and summer, males are bright yellow.
-Keep your eyes peeled for their drabber brown-olive color in the winter.
-They’re easy to mix up with other finches.
+In the winter, keep your eyes peeled for their drabber brown-olive color.
+They’re easy to mix up with other Finches.
 I have one American Goldfinch in a flock of House Finches that visits me every day in the winter.
 I always look for its lighter color and smaller size to distinguish it from the others.
 Here’s an example of a MUCH bigger flock at a feeder in the winter:

 Video: Cornell Bird Lab

-The American Goldfinch is a late nester, starting in July/August in most areas.
+The American Goldfinch is a late nester, starting in July and August in most areas.
 Audubon says they usually nest in deciduous shrubs or trees.
 Nestlings leave about 2-3 weeks after hatching.

 Related: Read my guide to attracting all Minnesota feeder birds here.